bartdorlandt/convert_poetry2uv/README.md

 ## Trusted Publisher

-> Note to self: When a new github workflow is required, don't forget to add the new workflow to the trusted publisher list
+> Note to self: When a new github workflow is required, don't forget to add the new workflow to the trusted publisher list.

 # Links
 * [Writing pyproject.toml](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/)